nock/nock/CONTRIBUTING.md

 ## Priority Support

 As part of backing on Open Collective, we tag some issues as a priority if the user who opens them is also a backer, using the [Open Collective Bot](https://github.com/marketplace/open-collective-bot).
-In general, as maintainers we will try to get to these issues as soon as we can.
+In general, as maintainers we will give priority to support people who are working on these issues.
 The money in the Open Collective goes to the entire project, however, and maintainers are volunteers.
-Get in touch with a maintainer individually if you want faster response times.

 ## Is there a chat where I can talk to other maintainers and users?